Portland Natural Disasters: Riskiest Neighborhoods to Buy a Home in 2020

 Don’t buy a home here if: You are sensitive to heat and poor air quality

 We tend to think of “natural disasters” as hurricanes, lightning, tornadoes, floods, and earthquakes, but in fact, the CCD reports that excessive heat exposure contributes to more US deaths per year than any of these disasters combined.
-While Portland, with fewer sunny days than the US average, may not seem like a hot place, we’re #4 in the nation for the Urban Heat Island effect.
+While Portland, with fewer sunny days than the US average, may not seem hot, we’re #4 in the nation for the Urban Heat Island effect.
 And when Portland heats up, air quality suffers, too.
-Between radon, smoke and vehicle emissions, residents of Multnomah County are at higher risk of cancer from air pollution than anywhere else in Oregon.
+Between radon, smoke, and vehicle emissions, residents of Multnomah County are at higher risk of cancer from air pollution than anywhere else in Oregon.

-Heat is bad enough, but pollution is another problem that effects sensitive groups in the denser areas of Portland (view a density map here).
-Recent summers have been marked by high volumes of wildfire smoke, and while smoke is a major air quality problem for Oregon (it sent Portland to the #2 spot for worst air quality in the world in 2018), ground-level ozone is the pollutant to worry about if you spend much time in central Portland.
-This invisible gas can make it difficult to breathe and intensifies certain medical conditions.
+Heat is bad enough, but pollution is another problem that affects sensitive groups in the denser areas of Portland (view a density map here).
+Recent summers have been marked by high volumes of wildfire smoke, and while smoke is a major air quality problem for Oregon (it sent Portland to the #1 spot for worst air quality in the world in 2020), ground-level ozone is the pollutant to worry about if you spend much time in central Portland.
+This invisible gas can make breathing difficult and intensifies certain medical conditions.
 Traffic generates ozone, and it gets worse when temperatures are high.

 Risk Scenario #3: Portland Earthquakes